therishabh/salesforce-apex/README.md

 - Meeting the code coverage requirements for deploying Apex to production or distributing Apex to customers via packages.
 - High-quality apps delivered to the production org, which makes production users more productive.
 - High-quality apps delivered to package subscribers, which increase your customers trust.

+### Best Practices
+- Test class must start with @isTest annotation.
+- Focus 90+ : To deploy to production at least 75% code coverage is required.
+But always try to focus on 90%+.
+We should not focus on the percentage of code coverage, We should make sure that every use case should covered including positive, negative,bulk and single record.
+- One Assert Statement per method : Always put assert statements for negative and positive tests.
+	- System.assert(condition, msg)
+	- System.assertEquals(expected, actual, msg)
+	- System.assertNotEquals(expected, actual, msg)
+- @testSetup to create test records once in a method and use in every test method in the test class.
+- Create TestFactory class with @isTest annotation to exclude from organization code size limit.
+- No SeeAllData=true : Always use ( seeAllData = false ) at class or method level.
+User, profile, organization, AsyncApexjob, Corntrigger, RecordType, ApexClass, ApexComponent, ApexPage we can access without (seeAllData=true) .
+- As apex runs in system mode so the permission and record sharing are not taken into account .
+So we need to use System.runAs to enforce record sharing.
+- Avoid Using Hard Coding Ids anywhere in test Class or any apex class
+- Governor limits : Using Test.startTest()gives developers a new set of governor limits for the act stage of their test.
+Test.stopTest() then allows them to return to their previous governor limits.
+Test classes must test for Governor Limits using Limits Class
+- Testing Exception : Any exceptions that are caught in the production methods should be tested by feeding the test data that throws exception.
+Exception Type and error message should be asserted
+- Exercise bulk trigger functionality – use at least 200 records in your tests.

 ### Code Coverage Requirement for Deployment
 - Before you can deploy your code or package it for the Lightning Platform AppExchange, at least 75% of Apex code must be covered by tests, and all those tests must pass.